decred/dcrdata/docs/CONTRIBUTING.md

 ### PR/Issues Naming Standard Format

-For effecient records keeping and retrievals, the following should be used th PR/Issues naming standard whenever possible:
+For efficient records keeping and retrieval, the following should be used as the PR/Issues naming standard whenever possible:

-`[Package/File/Directory Name]: [Short but concrete description of the PR/Issue]`
+`[Package/File/Directory Name]: [Concise and concrete description of the PR/Issue]`

-`Package/File/Directory Name` - Represents the collective name of the container in which the changes requested belong to.
+`Package/File/Directory Name` - Represents the collective name of the container in which the changes requested, belong to.

 examples of valid PR/Issues naming formats: